jameshughes89/cs102/src/site/topics/exceptions/exceptions.rst

     * They're generally **very** abnormal situations

 * Typically, these are not to be caught and handled
 * Errors and regarded as *unchecked* for the purpose of compile-time checks

+* To understand why these are not caught, consider Java's `OutOfMemoryError <https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/OutOfMemoryError.html>`_

+    * Gets thrown if the Java Virtual Machine (JVM) cannot allocate enough memory for the creation of a new object

+* If the JVM runs out of memory, there is nothing the program can do to resolve this situation